 I'm Mark a.k.a.
-"Mac", husband to Bev, son of Tony and Lerma and the youngest of their children.
+"Mac", husband to Bev, father of Uno, son of Tony and Lerma and the youngest of their children.
 My wife and I love to travel.
 We've seen the best white sand beaches of the Philippines, to the beautiful islands of Maldives, From the futuristic cities of Japan, to the

 towering Sky Scrappers of New York (trip canceled due to COVID-19).
 We love to explore, chill with nature, marvel at cities architecture, learn other cultures and taste the exotic flavor of their cuisine, meet different kinds of people and make new friends.